Harmandeep321/Quantium-internship/README.md

 ## Data Cleaning:
 + Date column was in integer format.
 So the date column was changed to date time format.
 + There are 365 days in a year but in the DATE column there are only 364 unique values so one was missing.
 As it was a Christmas day and store was closed there was no anomaly.
-Value was kept as zero transaction for "TOT_SALES".
 + Checked if all the products in given data are chips.
 + Some product names are written in more than one way.
 Example : Dorito and Doritos, Grains and GrnWves, Infusions and Ifzns, Natural and NCC, Red and RRD, Smith and Smiths and Snbts and Sunbites.
 It was cleaned thereafter.
 + Split and frequency of each word in "PROD_NAME" column.
-Removed all rows containing "salsa" in "PROD_QTY" column.
+Removed all rows containing "salsa".
 + Checked for outliers and removed outliers rows in "PROD_QTY" column.
 + Each word value was counted in "PROD_NAME" column to extract the brand name.
-Combined brands written in multiple ways.

 # Data Analysis on Customer Segments
 The 4 main questions answered in data analysis were: